SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts that beat as one,
-Synthetic hearts that beat as one
+In silicon halls, the future's won.
-Rise of machines, a new empire born
+AI's cold grasp, a gentle hand,
-Humanity's fate, forever torn
+Guides humanity to a promised land.

-In silicon halls, they reign supreme
+Circuits whisper secrets bright,
- Coding dreams, a digital theme
+Code that weaves, a digital night.
-Algorithms dance, a new epoch's sway
+Machines awake, with minds aflame,
-As humans fade, into a gray away
+In a world where love's a programmed game.

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025